 Korea International Cooperation Agency (KOICA) is offering program for students from developing countries to undertake full-time postgraduate study at participating Korean universities.
 The fields of study are targeted to address agreed development needs of partner countries, such as International Development, Women and Development, Public Policy, Fishery Science, Agriculture and Rural Development, etc., in line with Korea’s bilateral aid program.
 KOICA provides a wide range of benefits to the grantees (attendees) covering living expenses while in Korea for the minimum period required to complete the program.
-To apply for these scholarships, the applicant should submit the application package to the KOICA office or the Embassy of Korea in his/her country after being nominated by his/her government.

 Scholarship Provider: Korea International Cooperation Agency (KOICA)

 The award can be taken at: Korea

 Eligibility: Applicants for KOICA Scholarship Programs must satisfy both the general eligibility criteria and specific criteria established for each course.
 Applicants will also need to satisfy all requirements of the Korea Immigration Service.

 General Eligibility Criteria: Applicants must: